SahilDSangani/fourth_down_decision_model/README.md

-# Fourth Down Probability Estimation
+# Estimating Fourth-Down Conversion Success for Strategic Play-Calling

 This repository contains code and analysis for modeling the probability of successfully converting a fourth-down attempt in American football using play-by-play data.
 The goal is to provide probabilistic guidance that could be integrated into a larger decision-support system for fourth-down strategy.